 Missing Realism and More

 During a science lesson 17 year-old Candace (Ayla Kell - Snowed in at Rosemont) argues with the teacher over the genetic possibilities of eye colouring which leads to her questioning her mum Shannon (Tricia O'Kelley) and discovering that she is in fact adopted.
-Angry, Candace runs away from home to try and track down her biological mother Callie (Marin Hinkle - Fielder's Choice) and ends up meeting Toby (Ben Gavin - The Good Nanny) who offers to help her.
+Enraged by this sudden revelation, Candace runs away from home to try and track down her biological mother, Callie (Marin Hinkle - Fielder's Choice), and ends up meeting Toby (Ben Gavin - The Good Nanny) who offers to help her.
 When Candace tracks down her real mum only to discover she is not as welcome as she hoped she ends up becoming more involved with Toby who has an unsavoury lifestyle.
 Meanwhile having not heard from her missing 17 year old daughter, Shannon manages to track down Callie and persuades her to help her find her.

 Let me lead you through my experience of the made for TV movie "Missing at 17".
 Unrealistic scene of Candace throwing a hissy fit in class when she disagrees with her teacher over the genetic possibilities of eye colour.
 Another hissy fit when she goes home to find out that she was adopted and so strops off, hooking up with an older stranger called Toby, not only climbing in to his car but going back to his room.
 Meanwhile mum acting frantic to find her whilst arguing with her ex-husband who seems to want to use this to score points.
 And by this point "Missing at 17" had started to lose me as it really didn't have much story especially as it gets side tracked with the issues between Shannon and her ex husband.

 What this all boils down to is that "Missing at 17" didn't do it for me and lacked plot consistency to draw me in.
-It means that this ends up another made for TV movie which relies more on the look than the story.
+It means that this ends up another made for TV movie which relies more on the appeal of the cast and the look than the story.